arch1m3d/Snatchbase/README.md

-# 🎯 Snatchbase
+# Snatchbase

-**Powerful stealer log aggregation and threat intelligence platform**
+**Open Source stealer log aggregation and threat intelligence platform**

 Modern web application for ingesting, analyzing, and searching through stealer malware logs.
 Built with FastAPI, React, and PostgreSQL for security researchers and threat intelligence teams.